3 Things That Can Happen If Your Air Conditioner Isn't Level

 • Damaged coils, which won’t be able to get rid of heat as well.

-If your air conditioner isn’t level, it might vibrate excessively.
-This can create obnoxious sounds when running and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate more than normal.
+This can create annoying noises when running and even require air conditioning repair.

 • Put extra strain on parts and wear them out faster.